AI-Enhanced PHP Development: Tools and Workflows

 How to leverage AI tools like GitHub Copilot and OpenAI APIs to boost PHP development efficiency without compromising quality.

 AI is transforming software development, and PHP developers who embrace these tools are seeing significant productivity gains.
-But AI isn't magic—it's a powerful assistant that amplifies your existing skills when used correctly.
+But AI isn't magic.
+It's a powerful assistant that amplifies your existing skills when used correctly.

 The AI Development Toolkit